vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 - The time complexity of DFS if the entire tree is traversed is O(V) where V is the number of nodes.
 - The time complexity of DFS actually depends on the data structure being used to represent the graph.

-Graph represented as adjacency list
+##### Graph representation as adjacency list
-- Each node maintains a list of all its adjacent edges.
+- Each node maintains a list of all its adjacent edges within a list.
 - If we assume that there are ```V number of nodes``` and ```E number of edges``` in the graph.
 - For each node, we discover all its neighbors by traversing its adjacency list just once in linear time.
 - Directed graph - For a directed graph, the sum of the sizes of the adjacency lists of all the nodes is E. So, the time complexity in this case is ```O(V) + O(E) = O(V + E)```
 - Undirected graph - For an undirected graph, each edge appears twice.
 Once in the adjacency list of either end of the edge.
 The time complexity for this case will be ```O(V) + O (2E) ~ O(V + E)```.

-Graph represented as an adjacency matrix (V x V array)
+##### Graph representation as an adjacency matrix (v x v matrix)
-- For each node, we will have to traverse an entire row of length V in the matrix to discover all its outgoing edges.
+- Each node maintains a list of all its adjacent edges within an array.
-- Each row in an adjacency matrix corresponds to a node in the graph and that row stores information about edges emerging from the node.
+- Each row in the adjacency matrix corresponds to a node in the graph and that row stores information about the edges emerging from the node.
+- We traverse the entire row of length V in the matrix to discover all its outgoing edges.
 - Hence, the time complexity of DFS in this case is ```O(V * V) = O(V^2)```.

 Space Complexity